 There are several ways to obtain copies of documents:

-You may print copies of documents, download documents to your own computer or search information in your case.
+PACER stands for Public Access to Court Electronic Records.
+You may use PACER to print copies of documents, download documents to your own computer or search for information in your case.
 The PACER system is available days, nights and weekends.

-Submit a Written Request by Mail, Email, or Fax
+• Submit a Written Request by Email or Mail

-You may send a written request for copies by mail, fax or email to the office where your case was filed.
+You may send a written request for copies from a Central District of Illinois case file by email or mail to the office where the case was filed.
 Click here for addresses, phone numbers and email addresses for each office.

 Your request must include:

 Once we receive your request, we will send you a statement of charges for the copywork.
-You will be charged $.50 per page for copies.
-If your request requires a search of the records, a $30.00 search fee is required.
+Click here for a list of the current fees and acceptable methods of payment.

-After we receive payment, copies will be made and sent to you via first class mail, fax or email.
+After we receive payment, copies will be made and sent to you via email or first class mail.
 Please specify how you would like copies returned to you and provide the necessary information to do so.
-Please note: If you choose to have copies returned to you by fax or email, your receipt will be sent by fax or email as well.
+Your receipt will be sent by the method you specify.

-Obtain Copies from the Federal Records Center (only for cases closed prior to 4/4/2004)
+• Obtain Copies from the Federal Records Center (only for cases filed prior to April 1, 2004)